Get

 1. Use an Enzyme Cleaner

-Whether you are cleaning a carpet or a hard floor, you will want to finish your cleanup using an enzymatic cleaner that works for stain and odor removal.
+Whether you are cleaning a carpet or a hard floor, you will want to finish your cleanup with an enzymatic cleaner that removes stains and odors.
 Enzyme cleaners are among the safest and most effective methods for cleaning pet messes of any kind.
 The enzymes will break down the bacteria in the mess to eliminate the smells and stains, rather than masking them.

 Our Favorite Enzyme Cleaner